-&lt;sup>23 References to patients in the remainder of this document may include their families, whānau, and/or carers.
+23 References to patients in the remainder of this document may include their families, whānau, and/or carers.

-Knowledge guide 8 - Musculoskeletal, neuromuscular, and other specific conditions requiring rehabilitation
+Learning goal 20 - Musculoskeletal, neuromuscular, and other specific conditions requiring rehabilitation

 Advanced Trainees will understand the resources that should be used to help manage patients with these presentations and conditions.